tomcritchlow/tomcritchlow.github.io/wiki/drafts/annotations.md

 So, what if Twitter built an annotation / commenting platform that provided some of the same functionality to create in-line annotations and comments all anchored around Twitter with the conversation weaving back and forth between publisher site's content and Twitter stream.

 Seems like a long shot but it's fun to dream.
 Still feels like Hypothesis is going to win here eventually.
 I'm rooting for them!

+What am I missing about annotations for the web?
+I'm sure there's a rich history here that I'm missing...